Permafrost/Tundra/README.md

 * #### tundra.content:translate

-  One-to-one conversion of [XML], [JSON], or Flat File content to another format.
-Calls the given translation service, passing the parsed content as an input, and emitting the translated content as output.
+  One-to-one conversion of [CSV], [JSON], pipe separated values, [TSV], [XML], [YAML], or Flat File content to another format.
+Calls the given translation service, passing the parsed content as an input, and emitting or serializing the translated content as output.

   * Inputs:
-    * `$content` is a string, byte array or input stream containing [XML], [JSON], or Flat File content to be translated to another format.
+    * `$content` is a string, byte array, or input stream containing [CSV], [JSON], pipe separated values, [TSV], [XML], [YAML], or Flat File content to be translated to another format.

     * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the parsed `$content`.

+    * `$content.type.input` is the MIME media type that describes the format of the given `$content`:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-    * `$content.type.input` is the MIME media type that describes the format of the given `$content`.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

+    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized translated content:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", must be specified.
-    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized translated content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tab-separated-values", must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", must be specified.

     * `$schema.input` is the fully-qualified name of the parsing schema to use when parsing `$content` to [XML] or Flat File content, and can have the